Damaged railroad crossing pole in Millsboro raises safety concerns

-MILLSBORO, Del. - Drivers crossing the train tracks at Washington and Main Street in Millsboro are voicing safety concerns after a damaged railroad crossing pole remains unrepaired weeks after being struck by a car.
+MILLSBORO, Del. - Drivers crossing the train tracks at Washington and Main streets in Millsboro are voicing safety concerns after a damaged railroad crossing pole remains unrepaired weeks after being struck by a vehicle.

 The pole now lies horizontal in the median, leaving only one operational warning pole at the crossing.
 Residents and business owners worry the situation could lead to accidents.